Introduction: Why Time Series Forecasting Matters More Than Ever

 The field is still rapidly evolving.
 New models and architectures continue to emerge at a remarkable pace.
 The integration of time series capabilities into multimodal foundation models (combining text, images, and time series) is an active area of research that could unlock even more powerful forecasting capabilities in the coming years.

-For practitioners, the recommended approach is clear: start with a foundation model like Chronos for a quick zero-shot baseline, then experiment with supervised models if more accuracy is needed, and consider lightweight alternatives for production deployment.
-The barrier to entry for world-class time series forecasting has never been lower.
+For practitioners, the recommended approach is clear: begin with a foundation model such as Chronos to establish a quick zero-shot baseline, then experiment with supervised models if greater accuracy is needed, and consider lightweight alternatives for production deployment.
+The barrier to entry for high-quality time series forecasting has never been lower.

 References